Library Services for Law School Alumni

 Are you looking for a free website with U.S. or Washington State laws, regulations, court opinions, or legal or government information?

-Our Internet Legal Resources page links to scores of free government and educational websites that provide authoritative legal information.
+Our Free Law Online page links to scores of free government and educational websites that provide authoritative legal information.
 The page concentrates on Washington State and federal sources, but it also provides links to sites for other U.S. and foreign jurisdictions.

-Have you ever wanted to find out whether a particular law review article was available online either for free or in a commercial service like LexisNexis or Westlaw?
+Have you ever wanted to find out whether a particular law review article was available online?

 What if you need help with a Washington legislative history question?
 Where can you turn if you have a copyright research question?
 You know that you can call or email the reference librarians, but it is midnight and the Reference Office is closed.

-Visitors to the Law Library have access to many electronic databases and services, including.
-KeyCite and Shepard's.
+Visitors to the Law Library have access to many electronic databases and services, including LexisNexis Academic, with Shepard's.
 These online citators are available on the three PCs adjacent to the Reference Office on floor L1.

-Both services are useful for determining whether a case is still good law and identifying later cases, law review articles, and other sources that cite to a particular case.
+Shepard's is useful for determining whether a case is still good law and for identifying later cases, law review articles, and other sources that cite to a particular case.
 You can limit or restrict the citation results in a number of ways.
 For more information, see the Gallagher guide on Online Citators.

-Contract terms prevent us from generating and emailing citation results.
+The terms of the UW Libraries contract for LexisNexis Academic prevent us from generating and emailing citation results.